Admissions & Financial Aid

 How recent must my GRE scores be?

-The test must have been taken on or after February 1, 2009.
+The test must have been taken on or after February 1, 2010 if you are applying for enrollment in the 2015-2016 academic year.
 Your application will not be considered complete until an official GRE score report has been received.

 Will HGSE accept scores from the previous and revised versions of the GRE?